Boundary trace theorems for symmetric reflected diffusions: Mixed stable-like heat kernel estimates

 There is also a subtle difference between the viewpoints of this paper and that of \cite{KM}.
 We do not assume a priori that there is an ambient complete volume doubling strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$ that enjoys the heat kernel estimates {\bf HK}$(\Psi)$ so that $D$ is a uniform subdomain in $(\sX, d)$.
 We start with a minimal diffusion $X^0$ on a metric space $(D, d)$, or equivalently, a minimal strongly local Dirichlet form $(\sE^0, \sF^0)$, and then consider its reflected diffusion and trace process.
 The reflected diffusion $\bar X$ is uniquely determined by the minimal diffusion $X^0$.
 The information about any ambient diffusion $\tilde X$ beyond $X^0$ is irrelevant to $\bar X$.
 On the other hand, relevant to the minimal diffusion $X^0$ in $D$ is the topology on $D$, not the actual metric on $D$.
 So an advantage of the viewpoints of this paper is that it allows us to take suitable metric $d$ on $D$ so that under which the reflected diffusion can have the two-sided heat kernel estimates {\bf HK}$(\Psi)$.
 This is the setting of the second part of this paper.
+(In the first part of this paper on restriction and extension theorems, no heat kernel estimate condition {\bf HK}$(\Psi)$ is assumed.)
 Such a point of view is illustrated by several examples in Section \ref{S:9}, including Sierpinksi gasket example in \S \ref{S:9.1}, Sierpinksi carpet example in \S \ref{S:9.2}, and inner uniform domains in $\R^d$ which has the slit disc example in \S \ref{S:9.5} as a particular case.
 In each of these examples, there is a natural ambient complete volume doubling strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$ that enjoys the heat kernel estimates {\bf HK}$(\Psi)$ but under which the domain $D$ is a not uniform domain.
 Hence the results from \cite{KM} are not applicable if using this natural ambient complete volume doubling strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$.
 However, we can change the original metric $d$ on $D$ to a new metric $\rho_D$ which still preserves the original topology on $D$.
 Under this new metric $\rho_D$, which is the geodesic metric in $D$ in these examples, one can verify that $(D, \rho_D)$ is uniform and the strongly local active reflected MMD space $(\tD, \rho_D, m_0, \bar \sE, \bar \sF)$ has (VD) and {\bf HK}$(\Psi)$ property.
 So all the results in Sections \ref{S:3}-\ref{S:8} are applicable to these examples.
 Of course, one can then view $(\tD, \rho_D, m_0, \bar \sE, \bar \sF)$ as the ambient complete volume doubling strongly local MMD space for the minimal diffusion process $X^0$ associated with $(\sE^0, \sF^0)$.
-In this way, the results from \cite{KM} also become applicable. \end{remark}
+In this way, the results from \cite{KM} also become applicable.
+In summary, starting with a minimal diffusion $X^0$ on a metric space $(D, d)$ and then considering its reflected diffusion is more intrinsic, while it is extrinsic to assume a priori that there is an ambient complete volume doubling strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$ that satisfies the heat kernel estimates {\bf HK}$(\Psi)$ and a uniform domain $D$ of $(\sX, d)$ so that $X^0$ is the part process of the diffusion associated with $(\tilde \sE, \tilde \sF)$ killed upon leaving $D$.